 Hardest single inputs

-On the other end of the index, these are the 10 most lenient combinations of pass score, margin, supervised hours, and licensing age:
+At the other end of the index, these 10 jurisdictions have the most lenient combinations of pass score, margin, supervised hours, licensing age, and online availability:

 | # | State | What stands out |